gillescochez/mucilage/README.md

 Bind template and data together, fill the targetted element with the compiled template and return a new mucilage data object.

+### mucilage( array[template, settings, default] , object, HTMLElement );

+Same as above but uses the array to pass arguments to the template engine.

 ### mucilage.templateSettings( object settings );

+Change the default settings of the template engine.
+All instance of mucilage after that will use those settings.

-Not available on the light version of Mucilage.
+NOTE: Not available on the light version of Mucilage.

-Change the settings of the template.

 ## Template engine features